-(a) When a new or substantially altered classification covered by this Agreement is introduced, the rate of pay shall be subject to negotiations between the Commission and the Union.
-If the parties are unable to agree on the rate of pay for the new or substantially altered classification within 10 days of their first meeting or such other period as agreed by the parties, the Commission may implement the classification and attach a salary.
-The matter may then be referred to a board of arbitration pursuant to Article 21 Arbitration of this Agreement.
-The new rate of pay shall become effective on a date agreed upon by the parties or as determined through the arbitration procedure.
+- (c) If the parties are unable to agree on the rate of pay for the new or substantially altered classification within 10 days of their first meeting or such other period as agreed to by the parties, the Employer may implement the classification and attach a salary. - (d) The Union may then refer the matter within 30 days to an arbitrator agreed to by the parties who shall determine the new rate of pay. - (e) If the wage rate proposed by the Employer for a new classification or altered job is revised as a result of negotiation or arbitration, the new rate of pay shall become effective on a date agreed upon by the parties or as determined through the arbitration procedure.